domoritz/tvcg-journal-typst/template/main.typ

 Other figures should begin on the second page.
 Papers submitted with figures other than the optional teaser on the first page will be refused.

+== Figures with subfigures

+Use the grid function to create subfigures.

+#figure(
+  grid(columns: 2, row-gutter: 2mm, column-gutter: 1mm,
+  image("figs/CypressView.jpg", alt: "A view of a city with buildings peeking out of the clouds."), align(horizon)[#image("figs/CypressView.jpg", alt: "A view of a city with buildings peeking out of the clouds.")]),
+  caption: "Caption"
+)

 == Code

 Typst supports code blocks and inline code: https://typst.app/docs/reference/text/raw/.
 For example